jhejna/inverse-preference-learning/README.md

 # Inverse Prefrence Learning: Preference-based RL without a Reward Function

-Code for *Inverse Prefrence Learning: Preference-based RL without a Reward Function* by REDACTED.
+Code for [*Inverse Prefrence Learning: Preference-based RL without a Reward Function*](https://arxiv.org/pdf/2305.15363.pdf) by Joey Hejna and Dorsa Sadigh.

+This repository is based on a frozen version of [research-lightning](https://github.com/jhejna/research-lightning).
+For detailed information about how to use the repository, see the research lightning repository.

 ## Installation